Wisconsin Small Business Loans and Grants

 Other Sources of Small Business Financing

 Small businesses based in Wisconsin should dream big—you don’t need to find a local lender just because you’re based in Wisconsin.
 Online lenders offer a variety of products for small businesses.
-Here are a few of our favorites:
+Here are a few:

 Offering small business loans, lines of credit, and invoice financing, Fundbox is a solid option for financial support.
 Businesses should expect to pay an origination fee of 4.66%.
 Paying the amount off early is fee-free, and there is no minimum credit score to qualify.
 Businesses must have been actively invoicing for three months before applying.